 - the teacher won't make things worse.

-Because teachers and other staff are often the first responders to bullying incidents, they should be prepared with knowledge and specific skills.
+Because teachers and other staff are often the first responders to bullying incidents, they should be prepared with knowledge and strategies to appropriately respond.

 Evidence of bullying among youth

-Dr Hannah Thomas, from The University of Queensland, discusses the prevalence of bullying among Australian youth, consequences and outcomes of bullying, and prevention and intervention strategies.
+Dr Hannah Thomas from The University of Queensland discusses the prevalence of bullying among Australian youth, consequences and outcomes of bullying, and prevention and intervention strategies.
+This series was developed and published by Bullying No Way in October 2021.

 A world without bullying

-Professor Donna Cross, from the Telethon Kids Institute, explores the research about bullying prevention and discusses practical ways schools can engage with students in building safe and supportive environments.
+Professor Donna Cross from the Telethon Kids Institute explores the research about bullying prevention and discusses practical ways schools can engage with students in building safe and supportive environments.
+This series was developed and published by Bullying No Way in June 2018.

 Watch the video series.

 The responding to parent reports about bullying workshop package was developed for Australian schools in consultation with Queensland psychologist Dr Karen Healy.
-Download the presentation:
+Download the presentation below.

 The workshop materials for teachers and schools staff have been developed as a facilitator-led group workshop.
-However, the PowerPoint presentation could also be used as a self-paced training opportunity in small or one-teacher-school contexts.
+However, the PowerPoint presentation could also be used as a self-paced training opportunity in small or 1 teacher school contexts.
 The sessions aim to:

 - provide parent and staff perspectives on bullying